glycodynamics/Tutorial-Glycoprotein-MD/README.md

 You will be simulating SPS-40 glycoprotein.
 Follow these steps to perform MD.

-#### 1.Login to Fucose:
+#### 1. Login to Fucose:
-Use account information provided during the hands-on session to login into fucose computer.
+Use the account information provided during the hands-on session to login into fucose computer.

-#### 1.Download PDB structure:
+#### 1. Download PDB structure:
 Download PDB structure of the SPS-40 from the Protein Data Bank [2PI6] (https://www.rcsb.org/structure/2PI6).
 This structure contains protein, N-glycan attached to it, crystal waters, and some heteroatoms.
-We only require coordinates of the protein atoms to create our system for MD simulation.
+We only require the coordinates of the protein atoms to create our system for MD simulation.
 You can use grep to extract the protein part and create a file protein.pdb.
 However, Glycam-web can read pdb file and it will remove all the heetero atoms itself.

-#### 2.Add N-Glcyan to protein structure:
+#### 2. Add N-Glcyan to protein structure:

 ![image](https://user-images.githubusercontent.com/10772897/116744150-8a5b0280-a9bf-11eb-8be6-2aefd40aa756.png)